 Was it always intended that this story would be brought to life through animation?

-Yes it was.
 Animation is how we express ourselves and tell stories, and one of our favourite things about it is the endless possibilities.
-We feel like we couldn’t really tell this story without being able to go right into Anton’s inner thoughts and feelings, and with animation we can do that, as well as set scenes in several different parts of the world.
+We feel like we couldn’t really tell this story without being able to go right into Anton’s inner thoughts and feelings.
+With animation, we can do that, as well as set scenes in several different parts of the world.
 That really lent itself well to this love story.

 What does the film tell us about contemporary gay relationships?

-It is of course an LGBTQ story, but we’ve always wanted to tell Anton’s story without putting any focus on his sexuality.
-We don’t think we’ve seen enough of stories with LGBTQ characters represented but without problematising about their sexual orientation.
+It is an LGBTQ story, but we’ve always wanted to tell Anton’s story without putting any focus on his sexuality.
+We don’t think we’ve seen enough of stories with LGBTQ characters represented but without their sexual orientation being problematic.
 Young people need to experience stories where sexuality isn’t another obstacle to overcome.

 What do you hope that people feel when watching Top 3?

-We’ve heard a lot about the lively festival crowds in San Francisco, so we’re hoping for cheering, laughing and maybe some ugly-crying at the end!
+We’re hoping for cheering, laughing, and maybe some ugly-crying at the end!